luislizcano/gee-workgroup/README.md

 Place: "GEE Workgroup" in Teams

 ## Log
-[From our first meetings] Google doc with scripts: https://docs.google.com/document/d/1T4EmXEbIq7zdtkDkuvxX7cGyuLDucQ6Pqt1-smMVhmc/edit?usp=sharing
+[From our first meetings in 2022] Google doc with scripts: https://docs.google.com/document/d/1T4EmXEbIq7zdtkDkuvxX7cGyuLDucQ6Pqt1-smMVhmc/edit?usp=sharing

 ## Proposed topics - 2023
 Scripts will be accessible before each meeting for review.